midiidev/InputSender/README.md

 ## Setup

 1. Port forward `3000` with `TCP`
+2. Generate a certificate for https from within the `Backend/` folder (`openssl req -nodes -new -x509 -keyout server.key -out server.cert`)
-2. Run the express app located in `Backend/`
+3. Run the express app located in `Backend/`
-3. Send your IP to your friend (be careful with this)
+4. Send your IP to your friend (be careful with this)

 ## Usage